-Puppies pant in the crate as they feel alone, thirsty, warm, nauseous, and when they want to pee.
-Sometimes it is due to breathing difficulties, something under the crate, and its location.
-Positive reinforcement, relocating the crate, providing needs, removing stiff padding, and maintaining temperature can resolve this condition.
+Puppies may pant in their crate for several reasons, including feeling alone, thirsty, warm, nauseous, or needing to pee.
+Additionally, breathing difficulties, something under the crate, or the crate’s location can also contribute to panting.
+However, with positive reinforcement, relocating the crate, providing for your puppy’s needs, removing stiff padding, and maintaining a comfortable temperature, you can help alleviate this condition.

 Why does your puppy pant in the crate?